 While this list analyzes small business opportunities available for retirees, it’s advisable that you conduct your own feasibility study and write a business plan before investing your money into any business venture.

-Top 10+ Profitable Small Scale Business ideas for Retirees
+Top 10+ Profitable Small Scale Business ideas for Retirees in 2017

 Now I don’t care the job position you held before retirement, all I care about is that you can start a consultancy business around any career field or profession.
 For instance, if you retired as an accountant; you can become a chartered private auditor, a bookkeeper or even a financial adviser.